skywalker212/skywalker212.github.io/README.md

 # skywalker212.github.io

-This is my portfolio which is under development right now.
-So instead of keeping it down, I have decided to make a countdown time which is a kinda timer for when the site will be up and running.
+My Own Page for displaying my Resume-ish thing with Portfolio, Made lazily since I wanted it to look as minimal as possible.

 You can take a look at the working site by clicking [here](https://skywalker212.github.io)

-Reviews and bugs are welcome at akashgajjar8@gmail.com

-Peace